-Following the extraordinary success of his live performances of Beethoven, in 2007 Atma Classique signed Christian Leotta to record the entire corpus of the 32 Piano Sonatas in a collection of five two-CD sets, released between 2008 and 2014.
-The international press hailed Mr. Leotta as “one of the major Beethoven soloists of our time” (Pizzicato, Luxembourg), defining his complete recording of the 32 Piano Sonatas as “a major addition to other sets currently available” (Fanfare, USA); German music magazine "Rondo" added: “this cycle reveals an interpreter of Beethoven who can hardly be compared to any other pianist of his generation”, and Mr. Bryce Morrison, crowning the international success of Mr. Leotta’s recordings for Atma Classique, wrote on Gramophone: “Volume V of five two-CD sets completes Christian Leotta’s cycle of Beethoven’s 32 Piano Sonatas.
+Following the extraordinary success of his live performances of Beethoven, in 2007 French Canadian label Atma Classique signed Christian Leotta to record the entire corpus of the 32 Piano Sonatas in a collection of five two-CD sets, released between 2008 and 2014.
+The international press hailed Mr. Leotta as “one of the major Beethoven soloists of our time” (Pizzicato, Luxembourg), defining his complete recording of the 32 Piano Sonatas as “a major addition to other sets currently available” (Fanfare, USA); German music magazine Rondo added: “this cycle reveals an interpreter of Beethoven who can hardly be compared to any other pianist of his generation”, and Mr. Bryce Morrison, crowning the international success of Mr. Leotta’s recordings on Atma Classique, wrote on Gramophone: “Volume V of five two-CD sets completes Christian Leotta’s cycle of Beethoven’s 32 Piano Sonatas.
 He will shortly have played the Sonatas 15 times in public; and even in a fiercely competitive marketplace his task shines with an exceptional musicianship”.

 Christian Leotta’s affinity to Beethoven’s music has been unanimously recognized thanks to “his prodigious technique used to better express the poetry of Beethoven's music” (The Whole Note, Toronto), to “his capability of really seizing your attention at unexpected moments” (All Music Guide, USA), gaining a reputation as “a pianist of the highest order: technician, musician and interpreter all at once” (La Presse, Montreal).
-On a recent article on La Presse, Christian Leotta was included by Mr. Claude Gingras among “the great interpreters of Beethoven’s Piano Sonatas heard in Montreal” from 1961, with Wilhelm Kempff, Rudolf Serkin, Anton Kuerti and Louis Lortie.

-Mr. Leotta’s performance of the cycle of Beethoven’s Five Piano Concertos and the Choral Fantasy, presented in Guadalajara’s stunning Degollado Theatre with the Jalisco Philharmonic Orchestra, showed once more his ability to communicate and enthrall both public and critic.
+Mr. Leotta’s performance of the cycle of Beethoven’s Five Piano Concertos and the Choral Fantasy, played in Guadalajara’s stunning Degollado Theatre with the Jalisco Philharmonic Orchestra, showed once more his ability to communicate and enthrall both public and critic.
 El Informador wrote: “Christian Leotta was sublime: he brought forward energy, agility, and a cascade of lyricism.
-In the "Andante con moto" of the Concerto No. 4, the performer hypnotized, literally, the audience, almost obliging the public to stop breathing, thus rendering each note eternal”.
+In the Andante con moto of the Concerto No. 4, the performer hypnotized, literally, the audience, almost obliging the public to stop breathing, thus rendering each note eternal”.

-An extraordinary public and critic success was also recorded by Christian Leotta’s recent performance of the 32 Piano Sonatas cycle at Kyoto’s Alti Hall, Japan, rewarded by eight standing ovations in a row.
-The prestigious music magazine “Ongaku No Tomo” wrote: “Mr. Leotta’s Beethoven reminded the playing of great pianists such as Schnabel, Backhaus and Kempff”, and the Asahi Shimbun, Japan’s premier newspaper, added on the occasion of the last recital: “following the third powerful variation of the second movement of Op.
+An extraordinary public and critic success was also recorded by Christian Leotta’s recent performance of the 32 Piano Sonatas cycle at Kyoto’s Alti Hall, Japan, rewarded by eight standing ovations in a row, a fact which has never occurred in Japan’s history.
+The prestigious music magazine Ongaku No Tomo wrote: “Mr. Leotta’s Beethoven reminded the playing of great German pianists such as Schnabel, Backhaus and Kempff”, and the Asahi Shimbun added on the occasion of the last recital: “following the third powerful variation of the second movement of Op.
 111, the audience was increasingly caught into quiet and introspective sounds and the entire hall seemed wrapped in such an atmosphere as if we were in a church: Christian Leotta has led the audience to a state of ecstasy”.